Achintya-Chaware/Achintya-Chaware.github.io/about.md

 permalink: /about/
 ---

- I am a high school student from the town of Karanja Lad in Maharashtra.
-I did my secondary and higher education from J.C.
-High School and Junior College.
-I have passed my SSC exam with a score of 95% and appeared for the HSC exam this year.
-Currently, I am preparing for various engineering entrance exams.

-## More About Me
-I am extremely interested in technology old and new.
-I closely follow hacking and DIY communities.
-I also know basic electronics and I do Arduino projects as a hobby.
-I love to make things with my hands be it an Arduino project or some artwork or even food!
-Speaking of food, I love both making and eating food.
-My other interests include Formula 1 and photography.
-I am a huge F1 fan and an amateur photographer.
-I have also very recently developed an interest in videography.

-Apart from that, lately, I have started coding and I have done courses on python and Flutter.
-I have also developed a major interest in space and rocket science and I am desperate to know more about it.
+I am an Electronics and Communication Engineer and I have done my BTech from MIT WPU, Pune.
+I come from Karanja Lad, a small town in Maharashtra.
+I was always very fond of figuring out how things work since I was a child.
+This might have led to my inclination towards engineering.
+I am enthused by the idea of using technology as a tool for creating a positive impact on my country and humankind.
+In my engineering journey, I have worked on various projects and internships to explore my interests.
+I have also tried to form and lead teams as it is something that excites me.
+I am always looking forward to working on unconventional and ambitious projects and gaining some valuable experiences from them.
+My fields of interest include Science and Technology, Space Exploration, Business and Finance, History and Geopolitics.
+I am an avid Formula 1 follower and I love to make things with my hands, be it DIY projects or cooking!
+Right now, I am trying to find the things that enthuse me and also solve some real-world problems.
+Feel free to connect with me on LinkedIn or reach out to me via Email!

 ## Contact Me
 [achintya.chaware@gmail.com](mailto:achintya.chaware@gmail.com)